selivan/https-ssl-cert-check-zabbix/README.md

 * `N`  number of days left for expiration check.
 Zero or negative value means certificate is expired
 * `-65535`  site was unavailable for expiration check or incorrect script parameters

+Exit code is always 0, otherwise zabbix agent fails to get item value and triggers would not work.

+If script is running without terminal(from zabbix), error messages are not printed, only exit code.
+The reason is that zabbix merges stdout and strerr to get item value.

 #### Examples

 ```bash